apache/druid/docs/api-reference/data-management-api.md

 Updates the state a group of segments as `used` using an array of segment IDs or an interval.
 Pass the array of segment IDs or interval as a JSON object in the request body.

-Interval specifies the start and end times as ISO 8601 strings. `interval=(start/end)` where start is inclusive and end is non-inclusive.
-Only the segments completely contained within the specified interval will be updated, partially overlapping segments will not be affected.
+For the interval, specify the start and end times as ISO 8601 strings to identify segments inclusive of the start time and exclusive of the end time.
+Only the segments completely contained within the specified interval will be updated; partially overlapping segments will not be affected.

 #### URL